-My apartment is in the rear of my building, overlooking a service area adjacent to the alley.
+My apartment is on the rear of my building, overlooking a service area adjacent to the alley.
 There is a huge open-topped dumpster almost directly below my bedroom window, and whenever I look into it, as I did just now, my frustration level soars.

 They are renovating several units in the building, which necessitated the outsized dumpster to handle the debris.
-But when they began stripping the apartments—they completely gut each one—I was dismayed to see perfectly good kitchen cabinets and countertops, sinks, doors, and even gleaming white toilets just pitched into the dumpster.
+But when they began stripping the apartments--they completely gut each one--I was dismayed to see perfectly good kitchen cabinets and countertops, sinks, doors, and even gleaming white toilets just pitched into the dumpster.

 What good does all this talk of recycling for the good of the planet do when things which so clearly can and should be recycled are not?
-I'm not talking cardboard boxes and aluminum cans, here, but furniture, utensils, appliances, decorative items—the things which give individuality to one's life—-which could be put to good use by so many people who have so little.
+I'm not talking cardboard boxes and aluminum cans, here, but furniture, utensils, appliances, decorative items--the things which give individuality to one's life--which could be put to good use by so many people who have so little.

-Yet even when I was clearing out my late friend Norm's condo, I ended up having to pay someone to come and haul away thousands of dollars worth of furnishings and decorative pieces, and I realized that there are logical, logistical obstacles between altruism and reality/practicality.
+Yet even when I was clearing out my friend Norm's condo, I ended up having to pay someone to come and haul away thousands of dollars worth of furnishings and decorative pieces, and I realized that there are logical, logistical obstacles between altruism and reality/practicality.
 (I even approached one of the alley scavengers and told them they could have anything of Norm's I was otherwise going to have to, in effect, throw away.
 I envisioned them selling it all to people who would be grateful to have it for pennies on the dollar, plus the scavengers would make money for their effort.
 I arranged to meet them at the condo at a certain time.
 They never showed up.)

 I have never been able to just throw away anything I think might have value to someone else.
 I never order a full meal in a restaurant because I know I will not eat more than six bites of whatever it is I order.
 So on those rare occasions where I order more than an appetizer, I take the rest home and put it in the freezer, where it sits until I throw it away.
 And when I do, I feel guilty